nush16/T3A2-A/readme.md

 - The application will allow doctors to create and maintain their professional profiles.
 They can input their relevant information, including qualifications, areas of expertise, and contact details.

 -  Doctors can view their schedule, see upcoming appointments, and be notified of any changes made by patients: The application will provide doctors with a clear and organized view of their schedule, allowing them to easily access information about their upcoming appointments.
 They will be notified in real-time of any changes made by patients, such as appointment bookings, cancellations, or rescheduling.
-This functionality ensures that doctors stay informed and can manage their time effectively, reducing the chances of any scheduling conflicts or missed appointments
+This functionality ensures that doctors are informed and can properly manage their time, lowering the likelihood of scheduling conflicts or missed appointments.

 - Doctors will have secure access to a patient's medical records.
-This feature allows doctors to review relevant medical history, test results, diagnoses, and treatment plans, providing them with valuable insights into the patient's healthcare journey.
+This feature allows doctors to review relevant medical history, diagnoses, and treatment plans, providing them with valuable insights into the patient's healthcare journey.
 Access to comprehensive and up-to-date medical records enhances the accuracy of diagnoses and treatment decisions, ultimately improving patient care and outcomes.

 ### Administrative Staff:

-- Administrators can manage both patient and doctor profiles, including creation, deletion, or modifications.
+- Administrators can doctor profiles, including creation, deletion, or modifications.
+They can create new profiles, update existing ones, and handle any necessary modifications.
+This feature ensures that the system's user data remains accurate, up-to-date, and aligned with the clinic's requirements.

-- Administrators can oversee all appointments, assist in scheduling, and handle cancellations or rescheduling.

-- A  dashboard will be available to give an overview of all operations for Administrators  including appointments, cancellations, patient and doctor data.

-- Administrators will receive notifications about important activities in the system, such as new appointments, cancellations, rescheduling, etc
+- Administrators may manage all appointments, assist with scheduling, and handle cancellations or rescheduling: The programme allows administrators to manage all appointments within the system.
+They can see the whole appointment schedule, help with new appointment scheduling, and handle any cancellations or rescheduling requests from patients or doctors.
+This feature simplifies the appointment management process, allowing administrators to optimise resource allocation and maintain a smooth flow of patients through the clinic.

+- Administrators will receive notifications about new appointment bookings, cancellations, rescheduling requests, and other important events.
+By getting these notifications, administrators may keep informed and take appropriate action, guaranteeing efficient clinic operations and providing great service to both doctors and patients.

 ## Target Audience